talorlik/ldap-2fa-on-k8s/application_infra/modules/argocd/README.md

 >
 > The `argocd_server_url` and `argocd_capability_status` outputs are automatically
 > retrieved via an external data source that queries the AWS EKS capability using
 > AWS CLI.
-The external data source uses `assume-github-role.sh` script, which
+The external data source uses `scripts/assume-github-role.sh` script, which
 > automatically detects the execution environment:
 >
 > - **GitHub Actions**: The script uses `DEPLOYMENT_ROLE_ARN` and `EXTERNAL_ID`